Tire Inflator Keeps Blowing Fuse? Here’s How to Fix It

 Start by measuring the outlet’s voltage with a multimeter.
 It should read close to 12V DC.
 If the reading is absent or too low, the outlet won’t run your inflator.

-Plug a known-working device (like a phone charger) into the socket to verify it supplies live power under load.
+Plug a known-working device (like a phone charger) into the socket.
+This verifies it supplies live power under load.
 While the vehicle is off, inspect the cigarette lighter socket for debris, corrosion, or bent contacts.
 Clean it gently with contact cleaner and a nylon brush.

 If the socket shows no power, check for blown fuses in the fuse box before assuming a deeper fault.
 Never replace a fuse with a higher amperage than specified.
 If fuses are intact but power is intermittent, look for loose connections at the outlet harness.